markusmeingast/MNIST-GAN/README.md

 More implemented features:
 1. A `tanh` activation is used in the last step of the generator
-1. Label smoothing is applied (0.9 for real, -0.9 for fake)
+1. Label smoothing is applied (0.9 for fake, 0.1 for real)

 Generator Model      | Discriminator Model :-------------------:|:-------------------: